 In 1996, there was one board-accredited fellowship program for advanced training in urogynecology.
-By June 2010, according to the American Journal of Obstetrics and Gynecology, the number of accredited fellowship programs offered by leading academic institutions had grown to 37, and membership in societies associated with the sub-specialty had doubled.
+By June 2010, the number of accredited fellowship programs had grown to 37, and membership in societies associated with the sub-specialty had doubled, according to the American Journal of Obstetrics and Gynecology.

-Training of a Urogynecologist
+Training to Become a Urogynecologist

 Pelvic Floor Disorders

 Pelvic floor disorders occur when the pelvic floor is weakened or stretched by childbirth, obesity, surgery, disease or activities such as high-impact sports or repetitive heavy lifting.
 Pelvic floor disorders can cause urinary or fecal incontinence, pelvic or vaginal pain, difficulty emptying the bladder or bowels, and pelvic organ prolapse.
 Pelvic organ prolapse is the dropping of pelvic organs from their normal position.

 Depending on the severity of symptoms and the health of the patient, nonsurgical therapies are often the first approach in the treatment of pelvic floor disorders.

 - Pelvic muscle exercise